Robochao/robochao.github.com/index.md

 ## Recent posts

 This blog is still a newborn.
-[And I'm alive, so it seems it wasn't a stillbirth.]
+[And I'm alive, to boot!]

-Recent posts will be posted here, so expect greatness!
+Recent posts will be posted here, so expect greatness.

 Check out the 'About Me' for a short introduction.